iamsayan/wp-last-modified-info/README.md

 ### After activation ###
 1. After activation go to 'Settings > Last Modified Info'.
-1. Select or deselect your options and save changes.
+1. Enable/disable options and save changes.

 ### Frequently Asked Questions ###

+#### Is there any admin interface for this plugin? ####

+Yes.
+You can access this from 'Settings > Last Modified Info'.

 #### How to use this plugin? ####

-Go to 'Settings > Last Modified Info' and check the options and hit 'save changes'.
+Go to 'Settings > Last Modified Info', enable/disable options as per your need and save your changes.

-#### Is there an admin interface for this plugin? ####

-Yes.
-You can access this from 'Settings > Last Modified Info'

-#### How to check this is working? ####
+#### How to check this plugin is working? ####

-Open any page or post and you can see the change.
+After enable/disable Open any page or post and you can see the change.

 #### How this plugin works? ####

-This plugin hooks into wordpress content area and shows last modified information of posts and pages.
+This plugin hooks into wordpress content area and displays last modified information on posts and pages.

+#### Will it requires editing code to show Last Modified date? ####

+Not at all.
+You can show the revised info by just installing this plugin.
+Use the Plugin Options to customize the date/time according to your need.

 #### Is this plugin copmpatible with any themes? ####

 Yes, this plugin is compatible with any theme.

-#### How to customize last modified text css? ####
+#### How to customize last modified text style? ####

-Go to Settings > Last Modified Info > Custom CSS and write your custom css.
+Go to 'Settings > Last Modified Info > Custom CSS' and add your custom css.

+*CSS Classes:*

+`.post-last-modified`: use this class for posts.

+`.post-last-modified-td`: use this class if you want to add style only to last modified date/time on posts.

+`.page-last-modified`: use this class for pages.

+`.page-last-modified-td`: use this class if you want to add style only to last modified date/time on pages.

-#### Can I sort posts and pages by last modified info? ####
+#### Can I sort posts and pages by last modified info in dashboard? ####

 Yes you can.
 You can sort posts and pages by ascending or desending order.

 #### Is this plugin good for SEO? ####

 Yes, absolutely.
 This plugin returns last modified info on both post and pages and also enable 'last modified' header output and 'revision' meta tag which are good for SEO.

+#### What is meta ‘revised’ tag? ####

+The 'meta revised tag' is used to tell the last modified date & time of a webpage to various web crawlers (Google, Bing etc.).

+#### The Date and Time inserted by this plugin is dependent on what? ####

+The plugin make use of your WordPress Date, Time and Time zone (Dashboard > Settings > General).
+Double check your Date, Time and Time zone before activating this plugin.

 #### Is this plugin compatible with multisite? ####